ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 Responds with the Token ID to the source

-Raise an alert in case of listed exceptions as listed below
+Raises an alert in case of listed exceptions as listed below
 ### <p align="left"> **1.
 Type: Success – Info Message**

 |**Scenario**|**Message**|**Message Code**|